Upstream#

 and other records become backup servers.

-If set by both the This example will look up the Added in version 1.4.0. sets the time to recover the If the value is set
+If Weight is similar to the This example will look up the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Sets the server ID in the group.
+If the parameter is not specified,

-will recover its designated weight immediately.
-Note If there's only one Added in version 1.4.0: PRO Specifies the file where the upstream's server list is persisted.
+the server immediately starts working with its designated weight.
+Note If only one Added in version 1.4.0: PRO Specifies the file where the upstream server list is persistently stored.

 When installing from